SierraTecnologia/Facilitador/docs/inspiracao/laravel-attributes.md

 This is responsible of storing data values related to a certain attribute and to a particular entity instance (row).

-In **Rinvex Attributes** implementation, a Value instance will represent the content of an attribute related to a particular entity instance.
+In **Facilitador Attributes** implementation, a Value instance will represent the content of an attribute related to a particular entity instance.

 Values are stored in different tables based on their data type.
 String values will be stored in a table called (by default) `attribute_varchar_values`, while integer values would use `attribute_integer_values` instead, and so on.
 Both tables' columns are identical except the data type of the `content` column which is adapted to the data type they store.